 Financial support mVital@2040

 mVital@2040 is funded by the Wageningen University & Research.

 Within the psychosocial perspective, it is investigated which psychosocial factors within children and their parents are related to (a lack of) physical activity.

 Examples of psychosocial factors are skills, perceived confidence, outcome expectations, perceived barriers and norms.
 Influencing the relevant psychosocial factors in favor of physical activity can then be the goal of one or more interventions as well as the focus of evaluations.

-The technical perspective examines how we can organize the physical space in such a way that a physically active lifestyle is tempting for all children.
+The socio-technical perspective examines how we can organize the social and physical space in such a way that a physically active lifestyle is tempting for all children.